Skip to main content

 Once you've set up your Import Settings and imported your photos, you can proceed to culling.

-After your images are imported you will see a screen asking you to name this album and select what type of shoot you will be working with today.
-When done simply click on the Next button.
+After your images are imported, you will see a screen asking you to select what type of shoot you will be working with today.

-You can also cull and edit your images in a single go, by opting for One-click Cull & Edit in the upper right corner.
+There is also the option to cull and edit your images in a single go, by opting for One-click Cull & Edit in the same right-hand drawer.
 Find out more about how to set up and use this feature in this article.

-Once you click on the Cull tab, you will see a Start Culling button at the bottom right of the screen.
-After pressing it you will prompted to select a Cull Type, on the right side of the screen.
+Once you click on the Cull tab, you will see a Start Culling button on the right of the screen.
+After pressing it you will be greeted by the Culling Type screen.

 With AI-Automated Culling Aftershoot will analyze your images and select the best ones for you to review.
 Alternatively, if you prefer to curate your own images, you can opt for AI-Assisted Culling.
 In this mode, you make the selections on your own but are assisted by Aftershoot with Duplicates Grouping, Key Faces Detection, and Image Scores to ease and speed up the process.